piever/InteractDemos/README.md

 ## Set up locally

 Before I set up this on some server, you can try it locally.
-Clone the repository, install the relevant packages (now you need master on some of them, but this will be fixed soon):
+Clone the repository, install the relevant packages:

-`] add Mux WebIO#master InteractBase#master Interact Widgets UnicodePlots CSV DataFrames`
+`] add Mux WebIO Interact Widgets UnicodePlots CSV DataFrames`

 and then run: